Bremah-mvp/mvp-bremen/README.md

   I had to create a listing and sketch of how i wanted my application to be presented. collecting of all the necessary data i need and correspond them to years tied to spwcific data.

-                         TOOLS USED TO CREATE MY WEB APP.
+                         TOOLS USED TO CREATE MY WEBSITE.

 HTML
 It is the standard markup language for documents designed to be displayed in a web browser I used html to design the structure or the first layout of the application